Use Case

 Tracelight builds analysis directly in your spreadsheet from a plain-English description.
 It does not use your workbook as a scratchpad — all computation happens in the background and output is only written once Tracelight is confident in the result.

 Describe what you need in the chat pane and Tracelight builds it.
-Any green flags in the response are clickable - they link directly to the relevant cell reference in your workbook.
-Use Agent mode to complete the task in one go, Control mode to step through and review each change individually, or Plan mode to iterate on the approach before any execution begins.
+Any green flags in the response are clickable — they link directly to the relevant cell reference in your workbook.
+Use Agent mode to complete the task in one go, or Plan mode to iterate on the approach before any execution begins.

-A workflow is a saved prompt - typically a large, repeatable task.
-Access your workflow library at the top of the chat pane and execute any workflow by typing a forward slash followed by its name.
-For any task you run regularly, saving it as a workflow removes the need to re-prompt each time and ensures consistent outputs across your team.
+A skill is a saved prompt — typically a large, repeatable task.
+Open the Skills dropdown by typing a forward slash in the chat and select a skill to run it (to build one, use create-skill).
+For any task you run regularly, saving it as a skill removes the need to re-prompt each time and ensures consistent outputs across your team.

 Applying a style guide

-Style guides work like saved formatting instructions - toggle them on or off from the chat pane.
+Style guides work like saved formatting instructions — manage them from the instructions tab in the chat.
 When a style guide is active, any output Tracelight produces will match its rules automatically.
 Create style guides for internal use or for specific clients to ensure every deliverable is formatted consistently without manual cleanup.

 Exporting to PowerPoint, Word, or HTML